Kirsten Dunst and Jesse Plemons Enjoy Rare Date Night on the Red Carpet at 2022 SAG Awards - E! Online

 Kirsten Dunst and Jesse Plemons made the red carpet at the 2022 SAG Awards their date night out on Sunday, Feb.
 27. While fans may know them from their onscreen romance, their appearance at the award show offered a rare appearance of their offscreen romance as well.

-Kirsten shined in a shimmering red dress with Jesse by her side.
-In his interview with E!
-News, Jesse talked about his appreciation for the creative team and getting to work on the movie with his "wife."
+Kirsten shined in a shimmering red dress with Jesse by her side on the red carpet.

+In their joint interview with Laverne Cox for E!
+News, Jesse talked about his appreciation for the creative team and getting to work on the movie on location with his longtime love.

+"It's pretty rare to get to work with such an incredible director in such an amazing location," he said, adding that it was special "to get to do it with your wife and have your family over there."

 At the SAG Awards, the couple repped The Power of Dog, which they both starred in as an onscreen couple.
 Kirsten attended as a nominee for the Outstanding Performance by a Female Actor in a Supporting Role.
 She is also nominated for an Oscar for the same role.